cleodora-forecasting/cleodora/website/content/docs/roadmap/_index.md

 	* Current average Brier score and evolution over time
 	* Forecasts added over time
 	* Number of updates over time
+* It needs to be very easy and fast to add simple forecasts e.g. 'Will I feel better tomorrow?'.
+These kinds of forecasts are rarely updated and require very little additional data.

 ## Possible later features